 After becoming Mystic, Gohan has a heartfelt goodbye with his father before going off to face Majin Buu, with Goku believing this is the last time he'll see Gohan until his eventual death.
 It wasn't but still, incredibly touching.

 Goku: Okay, go be a hero.

-One of the manga very last page, before the start of the finale, there is one page doubled with a tearjeker, on the page there is the picture of the first meeting between Goku and Bulma, where you see that it really put into perspective all the times that have past since them, all the way they have walk on, never miss to bring me to tear.
+One on the manga's very last page.
+Before the start of the finale, there is one page doubled with a tearjeker, on the page there is the picture of the first meeting between Goku and Bulma, where you see that it really puts into perspective all the times that have passed since them, and how they have moved on since, that never stops to bring me to tears.